coderefinery/DEPRECATED-software-licensing/talk.md

 - Take an [OSI](https://opensource.org/licenses)-approved license: makes it easier to evaluate compatibility
 - Do not use custom licenses: compatibility not clear

-### Permissive (you can use my code even in commercial code)
+### Permissive (I don't care; you can use my code even in commercial code)

-- I don't care but I care about limiting my liability: MIT or Apache or BSD2
+- I need to limit my liability: MIT or Apache or BSD2
-- I don't care but in addition I wish to have the no-endorsement clause: BSD3
+- In addition I wish to have the no-endorsement clause: BSD3

 ### Reciprocal (you can use my code if I can use your code)